mmlacak/crochess/docs/source/libcc/ccstrutils.rst

 Size of a string **includes** terminating character.

-Length of :c:expr:`char` arrays is the same as its size, regardless of length of its content, if it's zero-terminated, or not.
+Length of :c:`char` arrays is the same as its size, regardless of length of its content, if it's zero-terminated, or not.

-When content in :c:expr:`char` array is shorter than the array itself, it is zero-terminated.
+When content in :c:`char` array is shorter than the array itself, it is zero-terminated.

 Utility functions have string and its maximum length parameters in pairs.